nithyalokuge/MUSA/README.md

 ## Code organisation

+- `config`: contains the database setup file.
+- `controllers`: store the controller that handles the application's logic for searching, filtering artifacts and viewing their details.
+- `docs`: contains the `musa.sql` dump and a screeshot of the database structure.
+- `models`: contains the database model that defines the structure of the application's data.
-- `public`: stores all static files such as CSS, images, videos and front-end JavaScript.
+- `public`: stores all static files such as CSS, images, fonts and front-end JavaScript.
 - `views`: contains the files that define the UI of the application.
 It uses the EJS template engine for dynamic content rendering.
     - `hunt`: stores views of The Hunt Museum.
         - `games`: stores views of The Hunt Museum's games.
-    - `partials`: contains reusable view components such as headers, the sidebar, and the footer.
+    - `partials`: contains reusable view components such as headers, modals, the sidebar, and the footer.
 - `index.js`: this file is the entry point of the application.
-It initialises the server, and sets up routes.
+It initialises the server and sets up routes.

 ---

 ## Deployment

-**Musa** is currently available on this [website](https://musa.scss.tcd.ie/).
+**MUSA** is currently available on this [website](https://musa.scss.tcd.ie/).

 ---